New Documentary – The Nature of Things Click on this link to watch it on CBC Gem: Love Hurts: The Science of Heartbreak |

 The Brunet Method ™ Offers Hope to Millions of People Around the World

-The Brunet Method™ was developed in Canada by Dr. Alain Brunet and his team.
-In just six psychotherapy sessions, accompanied by a beta-blocker, the treatment gradually and sustainably reduces the emotional burden of a traumatic memory, without the use of antidepressants.
+The Brunet Method™, developed in Canada by Prof. Alain Brunet and his team, involves six psychotherapy sessions combined with the ingestion of a beta-blocker.
+This approach gradually and sustainably lessens the emotional impact of traumatic memories without the need for antidepressants.

 Reputable press outlets from around the world have recognized the Brunet Method™ as an effective and innovative therapeutic method.